 The beauty of pizza is that there is one for everyone.
 Whether you like your pizza thick or thin, spicy or bland, loaded with fat or on the lean side, meaty or veggie-only, there's a pizza to fit just about everybody's taste.
-Here are a few of the most common types of pizza.
+From Chicago Style to Sicilian, yes, there really is something for everyone!
+Here are a few of the most common types.

 CHICAGO STYLE PIZZA - this style of pizza was born in, you guessed it, Chicago.
 It typically has a thicker, deep dish crust with tomato sauce and lots of cheese.